pmazaitis/electronic-schematic-stencils/README.md

 * Make the variable arrows back with a think white border
 * Use hatching for the capacitor cores
-* Use a dashed line for notation arros and legend border
+* Use a dashed line for notation arrows and legend border

 ## Fonts